Tanya Seaman: Environmentalism

 On November 7, 2002, Seaman helped to launch PhillyCarShare a non-profit carsharing organization in Philadelphia, Pennsylvania.
 PhillyCarShare has been one of the most successful, fastest-growing carsharing programs.
 It is seen as a national model in both the environmental and non-profit sectors.
 Seaman helped develop the innovative program with the City of Philadelphia to use PhillyCarShare cars as fleet cars for city workers.

 Her leadership made her one of the Philadelphia Business Journal's "40 Under 40" to watch in the city of Philadelphia.

 Background

 Seaman held a degree in design from the University of California, Davis.
 After working in the field of architecture for several years, she left her home state of California to earn a Masters in City and Regional Planning at the University of Pennsylvania.
-Seaman attempted to live as sustainable a lifestyle as possible: she does not own a car and eats a plant-based diet.
+Seaman attempted to live as sustainable a lifestyle as possible; she did not own a car and ate a plant-based diet.